MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-UMConnectivity.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-Two diagnostic tests are designed to test the operation of the Microsoft Exchange Server 2010 Unified Messaging server software (mode 1) and the operation of the whole system that includes the connected telephony components (mode 2).

-The Test-UMConnectivity cmdlet can be used to test the operation of a Unified Messaging server and related connected telephony equipment.
-When you run this cmdlet and include the UMIPGateway parameter, the Unified Messaging server tests the full end-to-end operation of the Unified Messaging system.
-This test includes the telephony components connected to the Unified Messaging server, such as IP gateways, Private Branch eXchanges (PBXs), and cabling.
-If the UMIPGateway parameter isn't specified, the Unified Messaging server tests only the operation of the Unified Messaging components that are installed and configured on the server.

-When you run this cmdlet in an on-premises Unified Messaging deployment, you need to create a UM IP gateway object for the computer or server that the cmdlet is testing.
-When you create the UM IP gateway object, you must configure it with a fully qualified domain name (FQDN) and that FQDN must match the name of the computer that will be running this cmdlet.

-After this task is complete, the cmdlet will have tested the operation of the Unified Messaging server and related telephony components.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "UM server" entry in the Unified Messaging Permissions topic.

-!!!
-Exchange Server 2013

-Two diagnostic tests are designed to test the operation of the Microsoft Exchange Server 2013 Mailbox server software (mode 1) and the operation of the whole system that includes the connected telephony components (mode 2).

-The Test-UMConnectivity cmdlet can be used to test the operation of a Mailbox server and related connected telephony equipment.
-When you run this cmdlet and include the UMIPGateway parameter, the Mailbox server tests the full end-to-end operation of the Unified Messaging system.
-This test includes the telephony components connected to the Mailbox server, such as IP gateways, Private Branch eXchanges (PBXs), and cabling.
-If the UMIPGateway parameter isn't specified, the Mailbox server tests only the operation of the Unified Messaging components that are installed and configured on the server.

-When you run this cmdlet in an on-premises Unified Messaging deployment, you need to create a UM IP gateway object for the computer or server that the cmdlet is testing.
-When you create the UM IP gateway object, you must configure it with a fully qualified domain name (FQDN) and that FQDN must match the name of the computer running this cmdlet.

-After this task is complete, the cmdlet will have tested the operation of the Mailbox server and related telephony components.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "UM server" entry in the Unified Messaging permissions topic.

-!!!
-Exchange Server 2016

 Two diagnostic tests are designed to test the operation of the Mailbox server software (mode 1) and the operation of the whole system that includes the connected telephony components (mode 2).

 The Test-UMConnectivity cmdlet can be used to test the operation of a Mailbox server and related connected telephony equipment.
 When you run this cmdlet and include the UMIPGateway parameter, the Mailbox server tests the full end-to-end operation of the Unified Messaging system.
-This test includes the telephony components connected to the Mailbox server, such as IP gateways, Private Branch eXchanges (PBXs), and cabling.
+This test includes the telephony components connected to the Mailbox server, such as IP gateways, Private Branch eXchanges (PBXs) and cabling.
 If the UMIPGateway parameter isn't specified, the Mailbox server tests only the operation of the Unified Messaging components that are installed and configured on the server.

 When you run this cmdlet in an on-premises Unified Messaging deployment, you need to create a UM IP gateway object for the computer or server that the cmdlet is testing.
 When you create the UM IP gateway object, you must configure it with a fully qualified domain name (FQDN) and that FQDN must match the name of the computer running this cmdlet.